 RESULTS may reject submissions that are not configured according to required schema, or if errors are encountered through the system's validation checks.
 An error message is included with a rejection notification.
-Click the hyperlinked error message identification number or navigate to the technical documentation

-(http://www.for.gov.bc.ca/his/results/webhelp/index.htm, Tab: RESULTS-Error Messages -Electronic Submissions) to view a description of the error, and possibly a recommended solution.
+Click the hyperlinked error message identification number or navigate to the technical documentation, Tab: RESULTS-Error Messages - Electronic Submissions) to view a description of the error, and possibly a recommended solution.

-FLNRO officials may review or inspect submissions after they have been accepted by RESULTS to determine if they meet legislative requirements and information submission specifications.
+FOR officials may review or inspect submissions after they have been accepted by RESULTS to determine if they meet legislative requirements and information submission specifications.